Feature

 suffix, e.g.,

-- To create a configuration overrider, add an extension and feature class
+- To create an override, add an extension class directly under the feature

 - Unlike regular features, provide